ankylat/sojourn2_smart_contracts/README.md

 What we will ship on the 9th of march at 5 am eastern time is the system that will give birth to the creation of $newen: the ERC20 token that will reward the early dreamers -writers- of anky.

-There are 3 smart contracts in here (at least for now - 28 feb 2024):
+There are 3 smart contracts in here (at least for now - 3 mar 2024):

 ### 1. AnkyWriters.sol